MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Format

-Nine digits with optional hyphens or spaces
+nine digits with optional hyphens or spaces

 ### Pattern

 Formatted:
-- Three digits
+- three digits
-- A hyphen or space
+- a hyphen or space
-- Three digits
+- three digits
-- A hyphen or space
+- a hyphen or space
-- Three digits
+- three digits

-Unformatted: Nine digits
+Unformatted: nine digits

 ### Checksum